Hands-on Gear Review

 Check out the more lightweight and more breathable version the Five Ten Guide Tennie Canvas as well as this year's new version Five Ten Guide Tennie Canvas NEW.

-Also check out the Five Ten Guide Tennie - Women's, $115.
+If you're looking for the women's version of the Guide Tennie, check out the Five Ten Guide Tennie - Women's, $115.

 — Chris McNamara